kyma-incubator/service-catalog/docs/install.md

 # Installing the Service Catalog CLI

 Follow the appropriate instructions for your operating system to install svcat.
 The binary can be used by itself, or as a kubectl plugin.

 The snippets below install the latest version of svcat.
 We also publish binaries for our canary (master) builds, and tags using the following prefixes:

 * Latest release: https://download.svcat.sh/cli/latest
+* Latest release from v2 branch: https://download.svcat.sh/cli/latest-v2.0
 * Tagged releases: https://download.svcat.sh/cli/VERSION
   where `VERSION` is the release, for example `v0.1.20`.
 * Canary builds: https://download.svcat.sh/cli/canary